 - Discuss the use of surveys with the principal.
 ACT for Youth has developed a template you can use to initiate this conversation or to draw talking points from.
 Feel free to modify this document to fit your needs.
 Use of this document is optional.

-- Once approved, have the principal complete the Approval to Conduct Research Form and send it to your ACT for Youth evaluation contact.
+- Once approved, have the principal complete the Approval to Conduct Research Form (making sure that the school ATS code is included) and send it to your ACT for Youth evaluation contact.
 This is required.

 - Send the Component Two survey parent information/opt-out form home prior to survey administration.
 This is required.
 If a signed form is returned, be sure the student returning the form does NOT complete surveys.
 Note: a student without permission to complete surveys may still participate in programming.